-- Use the standard IP address and login to the WebGUI. - Navigate to Output Format and change the video out format when your monitor does not support the standard video resolution (1080p60).
+- Use the standard IP address and login to the WebGUI. - Navigate to Output Format and change the video out format (over HDMI or SDI) when your monitor does not support the (standard) 4K video resolution.
+Change this to 1080p60 or lower.
 Click SAVE to save the new resolution format. - You can also use the System Select at the back of the camera to change the video output format.

-1. Focus
+3. Focus

 - Navigate to Video > Camera Settings > Focus - If you have difficulties to focus, choose Focus Mode > Manual.
-Otherwise set the Focus Mode to Auto and choose at AF-Zone > Education Tracking/ Moving Objects if the filmed person or object is moving a lot, or Meeting for general meeting purposes. - Set the AF-Sensitivity to high if you have chosen Education Tracking or Moving Objects.
+Otherwise set the Focus Mode to Auto and choose at AF-Zone > Moving Objects if the filmed person or object is moving a lot, or Meeting for general meeting purposes. - Set the AF-Sensitivity to high if you have chosen Moving Objects.
 Otherwise you can leave it to low.